chelsearumsey/Project-5---Portfolio-with-SQLAlchemy/README.md

 # **The Programming Portfolio of Chelsea Rumsey**

-For this project, I have built a website containing each programming project that I have completed so far on my coding journey.
+For this project, I have built a website containing each programming projects that I have completed so far on my coding journey.

 ### To run this project on your local computer, you will need to complete the following tasks: